acturtle/cashflower/docs/settings.rst

         ...
     }

-No additional output is created.
+No additional file with runtimes is created, only the file with results.

 ..  code-block::

     .
     └── output/
-        └── <timestamp>_main.csv
+        └── <timestamp>_output.csv

 |